NOC-MSM/SEAsia/docs/source/SEAsia_archer_livljobs4.rst

    ls -lh $INPUTS/coordinates.nc
    ls -lh $INPUTS/domain_cfg.nc

-Need to generate 3 more files: A ``thredds_namelist.bdy`` which drives PyNEME and which has two input files: ``thredds_inputs_src.ncml`` which points to the data source and ``inputs_dst.ncml`` which remaps some variable names.
+Need to generate 3 more files: A ``thredds_namelist.bdy`` which drives PyNEMO and which has two input files: ``thredds_inputs_src.ncml`` which points to the data source and ``inputs_dst.ncml`` which remaps some variable names.